 The Employment Law Review: Hong Kong

 Hong Kong's employment environment and its employment legislation are widely recognised as being generally employer-friendly.
 The legislation applying to employees in Hong Kong is a combination of statutory and common law.
-The common law origins of Hong Kong employment law include decisions of the courts of other common law jurisdictions, in particular the English courts.
+The common law origins of Hong Kong employment law include decisions of the courts of other common law jurisdictions, in particular England.

-In addition to the EO, there is legislation relating to employment in respect of minimum wages, employee compensation, health and safety, discrimination and insolvency.
+In addition to the EO, there is legislation in respect of minimum wages, employee compensation, health and safety, discrimination and insolvency.

 The relevant courts and tribunals in which employment claims can be brought are:

 - the Minor Employment Claims Adjudication Board – for claims of up to HK$8,000;

 - the Labour Tribunal – this specialist tribunal seeks to provide a quick, simple, cheap and informal forum for resolving disputes between employers and employees.2 Legal representation is generally not permitted.
 The Tribunal's jurisdiction includes claims arising under employment legislation, principally the EO and the Minimum Wage Ordinance;

 - the District Court – generally, claims falling outside the Labour Tribunal's jurisdiction will be heard in this court;